bdnorris/DES-340/lectures/lecture15-images.md

 However, this is also a hack.
 It's honestly pretty amazing the web went along as long as it did with no real method of layout, just various hacks.

-I've decided I don't need to teach floats anymore, because now we have Flexbox, that we'll talk about soon.
+I've decided I don't need to teach floats anymore, because now we have Flexbox and Grid, that we'll talk about soon.
 Flexbox is not a hack and is actually meant for layout.
 So, if you see floats when looking at some code, it's probably used for layout, however, you can still use floats on images like I've shown if you need to wrap text around an image or some other kind of box.

 [All About Floats](https://css-tricks.com/all-about-floats/)